ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

-"Traditional" example of non-atomic operation is pretty much anything that looks like it's done in a single step, but is, in fact, done in multiple, for example, there's an integer field `a` with an intial value of `0`, which is updated from two threads:
+"Traditional" example of non-atomic operation is pretty much anything that looks like it's done in a single step, but is, in fact, done in multiple, for example, there's an integer field `a` with an initial value of `0`, which is updated from two threads:

 ```java